AlexSaplacan/wireless/README.md

 Switch to the Add-ons tab
 Choose Install from file and grab the zip file you have downloaded.
-Once installed, you have to enable the addon from the add-ons list
+Once installed, you have to enable the addon from the add-ons list Save User Settings.

 Now you in the Tools shelf in the 3D view you have a (new) tab called Misc with the wireless addon pannels are.

 Once you have a curve selected, you can use the add-on.

+Personally I setup my work like this:
+I have my working directory where the github repo is
+I symlink this where the addon was installed ( my case ~/.config/blender/2.78/scripting/addons)

+Now all the work I do on my working folder is updated on the blender addon folder.

+Are not required to install any modules, bpy it's already part of blender wheere the addon is run from.

+When you start blender, start it from the console, in such way thaat you can always see log messages.